testomatio/examples/cypress/README.md

-This repo contains tests for Cypress tes application with Testomat.io plugins
+This repo contains tests for **Cypress.io test application** with Testomat.io plugins

 # Installation